 Yellow fever is a potentially deadly illness that affects the liver and other organs.
-It is caused by a virus (Flaviviridae family) and is carried by mosquitoes.
-These mosquitoes bite infected humans or non-human primates (monkeys, for example) and then transmit the virus to other humans.
+Yellow fever is caused by a virus (Flaviviridae family) and is carried by mosquitoes.
+These mosquitoes bite infected humans or non-human primates (monkeys, for example).
+Then, they transmit the virus to other humans.
 It is called “Yellow Fever” because of jaundice (yellow skin and eye color) that develops when your liver is severely damaged.

 Large epidemics of yellow fever occur when the virus is present in a community with a high number of mosquitoes and low rates of human vaccination.